-When it comes to making small holes, a lot of the same products you can use in sheet metal are similarly effective in steel plates: twist drill bits, step drill bits, RotaCut bits or a hole punch.
+When it comes to making small holes, a lot of the same products you can use in sheet metal are similarly effective in steel plates: twist drill bits, step drill bits or a hole punch.
 With all of these, however, the thicker the steel plate, the less efficient.
-Silver and deming bits are a popular option for drilling somewhat larger holes into steel, but are also not necessarily the most efficient when working on thicker plates.
+Silver and deeming bits are a popular option for drilling somewhat larger holes into steel, but this is more the ‘old school’ approach–pushing through the metal rather than carving out a hole.
+These are not necessarily the most efficient, especially when working on thick plates.

-For holes ½” or larger, we recommend using carbide hole saws or a mag drill and annular cutter bits.
-These will be the most precise, efficient, and cost-effective options for repetitive hole making in any plate, and they are long-lasting options that won’t wear-out easily over time.
+For holes ½” or larger, we recommend using carbide hole saws, RotaCut bits or a mag drill and annular cutter bits.
+These will be the most precise, efficient, and cost-effective options in any plate, and they are long-lasting options that won’t wear-out easily over time.

 Drilling into Structural Steel

 There are a few options we really would not recommend for drilling into materials this thick.
 Hole saws are still used by some, but this is certainly not the intended use and has very little life expectancy.
-We also don’t recommend any twist drill bits or silver and deming bits (that’s not in a press of some sort), however, reamer bits are extremely common for hole enlarging and hole alignment in structural steel.
+You’ll likely see breakage and wear after just 1 use on this type of material.
+We also don’t recommend any twist drill bits or silver and deeming bits (that’s not in a press of some sort), however, reamer bits are extremely common for hole enlarging and hole alignment in structural steel.

 For large holes (3″+ in diameter) in thick metal, there are very few options.
 This is a tough task that only a few tools can handle, and we recommend the CS Unitec MAB1300–the monster of all mag drills.
 With a 5” diameter and 4” depth of cut capacity, this tool stands nearly 3’ tall and weighs 112 lbs., but it is a beast that gets the job done well.